base-org/web/apps/base-docs/docs/hardhat-tools-and-testing/hardhat-profiling-size/hardhat-profiling-size.md

  ·------------------------|--------------------------------|--------------------------------·
 ```

-Althought the optimisation is small, you can see that there are some improvements.
+Although the optimization is small, you can see that there are some improvements.

 You can continue this process until you feel comfortable with the size of the contract.